-Rechargeable or disposable batteries – which is best for your hiking gadgets?
+Rechargeable or disposable batteries – which option's best for your hiking tech?

 The choice of rechargeable or disposable batteries isn't an especially tough one.
 Of all the nasties that make their way into landfill sites, single-use batteries are arguably the worst.
 A toxic mix of heavy metals – including lead, mercury and potassium – can percolate through the soil into the water system, creating health and environmental hazards.